mtlynch/minimal-mistakes/_posts/2017-05-20-windows-sia-mining.md

 - siacoin
 - cryptocurrency
 - mining
-excerpt: Taking my development VMs to the next level
+excerpt: A step-by-step guide from zero to mining automation
 ---

 {% include base_path %}